Shieliang/Financial-Copilot/README.md

 ## ✨ Key Features

-* **Full-Context Analysis:** Ingests the entire PDF text to maintain data continuity across financial statements.
+* **Full-Context Analysis:** Ingests the entire PDF text to maintain data continuity across financial statements, avoiding fragmentation.
-* **Automated Data Extraction:** Quickly identifies and extracts key financial figures (such as EPS, Net Income, and Revenue) from dense, multi-page earnings reports.
+* **Chain-of-Thought Reasoning:** Utilizes an explicit `<thought_process>` stage to audit units, currencies, and mathematical derivations before generating the final report.
+* **Chinese Language Output:** Specifically optimized to bridge the gap for Chinese-speaking investors by summarizing English/Global financial reports into structured Chinese briefs.
-* **Hybrid Valuation Calculation:** Combines data extracted from the reports with user-provided parameters (such as Stock Price and Growth Rate) to calculate Forward P/E and PEG ratios based on standardized formulas.
+* **Hybrid Valuation Calculation:** Combines data extracted from the reports with user-provided parameters (such as Stock Price) to calculate Forward P/E and PEG ratios based on standardized formulas.
-* **Valuation-First Reporting:** The summary is structured to prioritize quantitative metrics (P/E and PEG), using these calculated figures as a consistent reference for the overall analysis.
+* **Valuation-First Reporting:** The summary is structured to prioritize quantitative metrics (P/E and PEG) as the primary basis for the analytical summary.

 ## 🏗️ Architecture